Lonsdaleiter/AnythingButThat/tutorial.md

 To switch weapons, press e.

-To pause and unpause, press p.

 To buy weapons and repairs, press s.
 To exit that screen, press s again.
+It will pause the game, so use that as a pause window if you need to pause the game.

 Don't die.